MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/intro/shell-only-basics.md

 # Shell-only basics
-> How to create and manage containers from the shell - without using creating any files like `Dockefile`
+> How to create and manage containers with Docker CLI - without creating a `Dockerfile`

 ## Create a Linux container